byu-oit/handel/docs/supported-services/aiservices.rst

     <appName>-<environmentName>

-If you want to use objects form a S3 bucket, see :ref:`S3 Object Access <aiservices-S3-Object-Access>`
+If you want to use objects from a S3 bucket, see :ref:`S3 Object Access <aiservices-S3-Object-Access>`

 .. _aiservices-S3-Object-Access:

 S3 Object Access
 ----------------
 If you want to use objects from S3 rather than passing in bytes directly to the API calls, you must make sure your caller has permissions to the bucket.